Tubbz-alt/ExtIO_RFspaceNetSDR/README.md

 See http://www.rfspace.com/

-This software is dedicated only for the NetSDR model, which is out-of-production - NOT the 'plus' model.
+This software was initially developed for for the NetSDR model.
+It does also run with the NetSDR+.

 Network protocol specification for the interface is available at http://www.moetronix.com/svdownload.htm